 While doing this work, Tracy became more intimately aware of the trauma and toxic stress that had created disconnection in the lives of these AmeriCorps members and the clients of the nonprofits where they served.
 She reached out to Dr. Jess Camp, a social work professor who had deep clinical and macro social work experience, to learn more about human service supports that could be made available to her AmeriCorps members.
 That initial conversation led to many more conversations between them as they jointly became committed to identifying ways and means to reconnect and support the program’s participants and clients.

-Jess and Tracy engaged in deep literature reviews of their respective superpowers, public administration and social work, to identify evidence-based approaches to inform their programmatic work.
+Jess and Tracy engaged in deep literature reviews of their respective superpowers, social work and public administration, to identify evidence-based approaches to inform their programmatic work.
 As they explored approaches such as trauma-informed care, resilience, intersectionality, healing centered engagement, and social emotional learning - all of which were increasingly well known - they wove these into an iterative, process-based, culture-change approach to address ways that trauma and toxic stress are present in employment, organizations, and communities.
 It became clear from this work that trauma is a force of disconnection, and agencies need help to proactively engage in healing, relationship, and supportive connection to restore well-being.

 As their collaboration has deepened over the years, they have built on and contributed new methods and practices in the self, interpersonal, organizational, community and policy arenas.
 Their collaboration ultimately led them to leave careers in higher education to share and advance their approach with clients full-time.